 Head back to Bourbon school with The Bourbon Review all throughout the month of August!
 Today, we’ll talk some science about the American White Oak wood used and charred in all Bourbon barrels.

-So why Oak?
-One frequently asked question is “Why do whiskey makers use Oak barrels?”
+So why do whiskey makers use Oak barrels?
 Oak is utilized for its unique physical and chemical nature.
 Oak has strength – physically, its wide radial rays give strength when shaped for a cask.
-Oak is also a “pure wood,” as opposed to pine or rubber trees which contain resin canals that can pass strong flavors to maturing whisky.
+Oak is also a “pure wood,” as opposed to pine or rubber trees, which contain resin canals that can pass strong flavors to maturing whisky.

-But it’s not just the Oak itself, it’s the transformation that happens to the Oak as a result of the seasoning and heating treatments during the coopering process – these result in the production of pleasant-tasting Oak lactones.
+But it’s not just the Oak itself, it’s the transformation that happens to the Oak as a result of the seasoning and heating treatments during the coopering process.
+These treatments result in the production of pleasant-tasting Oak lactones.

 Whiskey barrels made from Oak have three broad effects on the spirit: